Australian Ponies for sale on ehorses

-Use and characteristics of the Australian Pony
+Use and Characteristics of the Australian Pony

-Origin and history of breeding Australian Ponies
+Origin and breeding history off Australian Ponies

-Australian Ponies in equestrianism
+Australian Ponies in Equestrianism

 Australian Ponies enable young people to participate in a range of equestrian activities from eventing and show jumping to driving and showing.
 They are popular at Pony Club Australia events.
 Like the Pony of the Americas, the Australian Pony is a breed that represents an opportunity for the young people of the nation to experience the spirit of equestrianism.